 – List all of your valuable equipment and supplies and attach a value to each.

 – Determine the items that need to be included in the insurance plan.
 There is no need to add your old equipment into the bundle if they are needed to be replaced anyway.

-– Project the damages that you may get when you do not have insurance and compare it against the monthly insurance payments.
-This way you will know which route is costlier.
+– Project the damages you may get when you do not have insurance and compare it against the monthly insurance payments.
+This way, you will know which route is costlier.

-All businesses like saving money.
-Therefore, some businesses try to cut their expenses by not purchasing insurance coverage unless they are required.
-That mindset is totally fine if you can afford to lose your equipment in unexpected events.
+All businesses like saving money, and therefore, some companies try to cut their expenses by not purchasing insurance coverage unless required.
+That mindset is excellent if you can afford to lose your equipment in unexpected events.
 But there are some mandatory insurance coverages you are required to have.

-You have to purchase them to legally operate as a business.
+You have to purchase them to operate as a business legally.
 For example, some states require you to have general liability insurance to protect the well-being of your employees, customers, or other people who might get affected by your rental business.

-Non-compliance with insurance requirements can lead to serious penalties such as fines and business suspensions.
-So, to protect yourself from such unfavorable incidents, you should learn the insurance requirements of your state.
+Non-compliance with insurance requirements can lead to severe fines and business suspensions.
+So, to protect yourself from such unfavorable incidents, you should learn your state’s insurance requirements.
 Knowing that will guide you in the right direction during insurance shopping.

 4. Choosing the Suitable Insurance for Party Rental Business

 We recommend shopping around before choosing an insurance provider.
-The process can be overwhelming considering the fact there are various types of insurance depending on your locations, services you offer, and state regulations.
+The process can be overwhelming because there are various types of insurance depending on your locations, services you offer, and state regulations.

 Make sure that the insurance company that you are interested in offers the following types of coverages: